 - A loss of equity.
 As an angel will exchange money for a share of your business, you end up losing some control

 - Angels may want too much involvement.
-While support and mentorship can be great for a new start-up, some angel investors may wish to have a more ‘hands-on’ approach with your business.
+While support and mentorship can be great for a new start-up, some angel investors may wish to have a more ‘hands-on’ approach to your business.
 This may cause problems if they want to get involved too much or if their business style is vastly different from yours

 - Less ‘formal’ than other options: There is often less structural support than there is with venture capital or private equity.
 While this can be an advantage if you are looking for casual support.
 It may not be helpful if you are looking for more structure